AgatheSenellart/MultiVae/paper/paper.md

 to their versatility, scalability, and interpretability as probabilistic latent variable models.
 They are also particularly interesting models in the *partially observed* setting, as most of them can be trained even with missing data.
-This last point makes them particularly interesting for research fields such as the medical field, where missing data are commonplace [@antelmi:2019; @aguila:poe].
+This last point makes them particularly interesting for the medical field, where missing data are commonplace [@antelmi:2019; @aguila:poe].

 We present
 MultiVae, an open-source Python library for bringing together unified implementations of multimodal VAEs.
 It has been designed